Key information for isolation or quarantine due to Covid-19

 - The Head Porter (Deputy Head Porter or one of the Senior Porters) will advise you on what to do in the event of an emergency that requires evacuation (e.g. fire alarm).
 You should aim to remain at least 5-10 metres distance from all other people during an evacuation and should take steps to avoid direct hand contact with shared door handles outside of the isolation area (for example, by wearing a clean set of disposable gloves).

-- Disabled students, who have a Personal Emergency Evacuation Plan (PEEP) in place, should contact the Deputy Head Porter or Lead Clinical Nurse to discuss any additional concerns.
+- Disabled students, who have a Personal Emergency Evacuation Plan (PEEP) in place, should contact the Deputy Head Porter or College Nurse to discuss any additional concerns.

 - Newly arriving students only- Food and drink will be supplied from the Buttery by emailing the catering department directly: Catering@joh.cam.ac.uk Food will be brought to your room and left outside of your door (at agreed times).
 The food will be served in the takeaway vegware boxes with disposable cutlery that can go into your general rubbish after each meal.
-The catering department also run an on site shop, for online ordering, further information is on the St John’s website.
-In addition to this many supermarkets will deliver to a porters lodge, through online ordering (Sainsburys, Asda, Tesco, Waitrose)
+Many supermarkets will deliver to a porters lodge, through online ordering (Sainsburys, Asda, Tesco, Waitrose)

 - Returning students are expected to have given the names of two supporters (who do not live in the same staircase/house) therefore please inform your Self-Isolation Supporters of your preferences for food and drink and we will do our best to supply these.
 If you do not have a kettle in your room, it may be possible for one to be provided.